 Apply the SerializableAttribute attribute to a type to indicate that instances of this type can be serialized.
-A SerializationException exception is thrown if you attempt to serialize but the type does not have the SerializableAttribute attribute.
+An exception is thrown if you attempt to serialize but the type doesn't have the SerializableAttribute attribute.

-If you do not want a field within your class to be serializable, apply the NonSerializedAttribute attribute.
+If you don't want a field within your class to be serializable, apply the NonSerializedAttribute attribute.
 If a field of a serializable type contains a pointer, a handle, or some other data structure that is specific to a particular environment, and the field cannot be meaningfully reconstituted in a different environment, then you may want to make it nonserializable.

 If a serialized class contains references to objects of other classes that are marked SerializableAttribute, those objects will also be serialized.